Skip to content

 Secret

 Store TLS certificates and sensitive configuration in Secrets.
-The manifest creates a kubernetes.io/tls secret for the service's TLS certificate and private key.
+For application-level TLS, create a kubernetes.io/tls secret holding the service's TLS certificate and private key, and mount it into the pod.

 TIP